Overview

 Key responsibilities include:

-- Industry Research – Understanding market trends, competitors, and leadership structures.
+- Industry Research – Gaining deep insights into market trends, competitors, and leadership structures.

-- Talent Mapping – Identifying potential candidates through market intelligence and networking.
+- Talent Mapping – Identifying and tracking potential candidates through market intelligence and strategic networking.

-- Client Engagement – Working directly with C-suite executives and HR leaders.
+- Client Engagement – Working directly with senior executives and HR leaders to understand their hiring needs.

 Average Executive Search Graduate Salary